-3. Cook down the squash
+3. Cook it down

 You are going to have a fair amount of scooped out squash, but most of that is water!
 Chop it up and then start simmering it in a skillet.
-All that water is going to cook out and evaporate, leaving a much smaller amount of cooked squash.
-And squash which is much more flavorful since it has been concentrated down.
+All that water is going to cook out and evaporate, leaving a much smaller amount of squash which is much more flavorful since it has been concentrated down.

 Tip: Don’t be afraid to let it brown a little!
 You want as much water as possible cooked out or your filling be watery.

-4. Make vegetarian filling for the stuffed zucchini
+4. Make the vegetarian filling

 Add your garlic, your chipotle and adobo sauce, and your black beans to the skillet.
 Get it all warmed through so it has a head start in the oven.
 Then mix in the scallions, tomatoes, cilantro, and shredded cheese.